chrisnoonan98675/site/xl-release/concept/xl-release-oidc-authentication.markdown

           }
         }

+**Notes:**
-**Note**: Only one authentication plugin at a time is supported.
+1. Only one authentication plugin at a time is supported.
 Make sure that your plugins directory contains only one `xlr-auth-*.jar` plugin.
+1. To obtain the signing keys from the Identity provider, XL Release checks the `keyRetrievalUri` endpoint periodically.
+To set a specific time interval, set the value of `keyRetrievalSchedule` to a cron expression.

 ##### Setup the post-logout URL